-In some cases, these conventional monetary policies don’t work and the central bank will lower interest rates into negative territory.
-The move is designed to incentivize banks to lend money and businesses to spend money rather than pay a fee in order to keep it safe at a bank.
+Conventional monetary policies have not been as effective in recent times.
+A newer train of thought is for a country's central bank to lower interest rates past zero, into negative rates.
+This move is designed to incentivize banks to lend money while influencing businesses and consumers to spend, rather than pay fees in order to keep their cash in an account at a bank.

-The European Central Bank introduced its negative interest rate policy in 2014, and in January of 2016, the Bank of Japan unexpectedly did the same, cutting its benchmark rates below zero in a bold move to stimulate its economy and overcome persistent deflationary pressures in its economy.
+The European Central Bank introduced its negative interest rate policy in 2014; in January of 2016, the Bank of Japan unexpectedly did the same, cutting its benchmark rates below zero in a bold move to stimulate its economy and overcome persistent deflationary pressures.

 Banks may be reluctant to pass on the cost of negative interest rates to their customers because doing so may encourage them to move their assets.
-In these cases, lower interest rates would lower the profits of banks and discourage them from lending to riskier parties.
-Consumers facing a cost to have cash in the bank may decide to take the money out of the financial system altogether – although that scenario hasn’t materialized yet.
+In these cases, negative interest rates would lower the profits of banks and discourage them from lending.

 The impact of these policies on the foreign exchange market has been much more favorable.
-When negative interest rates are in place, investors tend to search for better returns in foreign markets, which sends a currency’s valuation lower.
-Lower currency valuations help boost exports by making them more attractively priced around the world.
+When negative interest rates are in place, investors tend to search for better returns in foreign markets, which influences a decrease in their country's currency valuation.
+However, if negative interest rates continue gaining worldwide popularity, this might not remain an option.

 Negative interest rates are designed to combat deflation by encouraging people and businesses to borrow and spend money.
 Since this method has been implemented only a few times in the past, in very different circumstances, their effects are difficult to quantify.